 If you are staying on the west side like we did and can’t get through, take US-2 in West Glacier east towards Essex.

 Not too far east of Essex, you can watch mountain goats lick the salt at Goat Lick Overlook.
-They are normally only there during dawn and dusk though so plan accordingly.
+They are normally only there during dawn and dusk though so plan accordingly and bring the best binoculars you can find.
 We caught them at dusk!

 You might also like: THE BEST TIME TO VISIT YELLOWSTONE & GRAND TETON: 5 REASONS + 35 PHOTOS